Doctor of Philosophy in Neuroscience

 Rotations and Research

 Two seven-week (half-semester) rotations with TAMIN faculty during the fall are required of incoming students.
-Students may register for a third rotation in the Spring Semester if needed.
+Students may register for a third rotation in the spring semester if needed.
 Those that hold a master's degree may waive the rotations requirement if they have already identified a thesis advisor and the advisor requests the exemption in writing to the Graduate advisor.

-Students are expected to begin full-time in the lab of their choice by the end of the spring semester of year 1.
+Students are expected to begin full-time in the lab of their choice by the end of the spring semester of year one.
 From this point, students will focus almost exclusively on their thesis work.

 A list of recommended and elective courses for students in the PhD program can be obtained from the Graduate Advisor or Chair.